 1. Use high quality images with engaging visuals.

 One of the best things that you can do for your Instagram presence is to learn how to take Instagram photos like a pro.
-Users of this visual social media platform expect high quality images from brands online.
+Active users of this visual social media platform expect high quality images from business profiles.
 And they expect these images to be interesting and engaging.

 You don’t have to be a photographer like Sam to take high quality Instagram images for your brand.

 Here are just a few tips for taking high quality Instagram photos for your brand:

 - Use natural lighting for clearer photos with more vibrant colors.
 It’s best to take photos in natural light early in the morning or just before dusk.

 - Think a little bit about composition before you snap a photo.
 Take time to play objects where you think they look best.